 Industry Growth Outlook

-Advertising spending on paid digital media by the U.S. healthcare and pharmaceutical industry was more than $1 billion in 2013 and will rise to $1.47 billion by 2017 (eMarketer).
-While advertising in this sector remains very complex due to continued privacy concerns and regulatory uncertainty around prescription medicines, it’s vital to have an experienced partner on your side.
+While advertising in this sector remains very complex due to unstable economic conditions and COVID-19, the FDA has been fast-tracking some drugs (particularly those used to treat COVID-19.)
+For established brands and drugs with a pending FDA approval, it’s vital to have an experienced partner on your side.
 Silverlight Digital has launched numerous healthcare and pharma brands into the marketplace and can help your company launch its next big campaign.

 For Sales, please contact:

 Michael Ackerman, VP of Business Development